captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-But folly may be in the eve of the beholder.
+But folly be in the eve of the beholder.

 ---

-## EUBOULE:
-The girl speaks bitter words.

----

-She is her father’s child.
-She fights fate.

----

-So did he.
+[low rumbling]

 ---

 ## CREON: